wilkagalli/mozantech-challenge/README.md

 Before running this project, make sure you have the API backend running locally, the API project can be found here: https://github.com/Mozantech/store-parts-exercise

-After running the API should be available on `http://localhost:8081`
+After running, the API should be available on `http://localhost:8081`

 ## Available Scripts